Jo Mildenhall MA MBACP

 23 Bath Road

-I am a counsellor and I work with a wide range of difficult life experiences such as anxiety and depression, bullying, workplace issues and stress.
+As a counsellor, I work with people who are experiencing a wide range of difficult life experiences such as anxiety and depression, bullying, workplace issues and stress.

 The stresses of life and modern living can sometimes be difficult to cope with, and talking to friends, family and/or work colleagues may not always be enough, or they may not quite ‘get’ what we are on about or how we really feel.
 Talking through experiences however, can help.
 Most people find it helpful to talk with someone who listens and doesn’t judge us especially when we feel vulnerable and/or it may be difficult to cope with a traumatic incident or life experience.